SpyNetGirl/securedworkstation/Legacy/README.md

 5. **Secured** - Secure Workstation - Windows10 (1809) SecurityBaseline (90).ps1
 6. **Isolated** - No additional baseline provided

 # MMA client installer

 The InstallMMAforApplocker.ps1 file will download and install MMA client for monitoring.
-This is part of the applocker monitoring provided in the Specialized, and Secured workstation sceanrios.
+This is part of the AppLocker monitoring provided in the Specialized, and Secured workstation scenarios.
 The data will be uploaded to Log Analytics.